-Figure: 11.18 Combined Rate of Unemployment Plus Potential Labour Force by Age Group and Sex, Zambia 2019

-11.8 Youth Unemployed Plus Potential Labour Force Table 11.8 shows number and percentage distribution of youth combined rate of unemployment and potential labour force by rural/urban and sex.
-The total number of unemployed youths and the youths in the potential labour force was estimated at 1,530,483.
+Figure: 11.19 Age-specific Combined Rate of Unemployment Plus Potential Labour Force by Sex, Zambia 2019 youths in the potential labour force was estimated at 1,530,483.
 Of the total unemployed youth and potential labour force, 59.7 percent were in rural areas and 40.3 percent were in urban areas.

-Table 11.8: Number and Distribution of the Unemployed Youth Plus Youth Potential Labour Force by Rural/Urban and Sex, Zambia 2019
+11.10 Youth Unemployed Plus Potential Labour Force